 I've also written three textbooks, The History and Tradition of Jazz (4th ed.), Modern Sounds: The Artistry of Contemporary Jazz (2nd ed.), and The History of Rock and Roll (4th ed.), all published by Kendall/Hunt Publishing (Dubuque, IA).

 As an avid runner, I have run multiple full and half marathons, including the Boston Marathon in 2005, 2006, and 2007.
-I have three children, Kalie, Will, and Carolyn, and am married to my lovely wife Kim Collier.
+I have three children, Kalie, Will, and Carolyn, and am married to the lovely Kim Collier.